Nyaboke moraa loses another family member, 3 months after daughter's death

 Tragedies in Nyaboke Moraa's family in 2024

-This year has been exceptionally challenging for Nyaboke and her family, as they have now lost three loved ones.
+This year has been exceptionally challenging for Nyaboke as she has now lost three loved ones.

 In a span of just a few weeks, she lost two close family members.
 Her daughter Marrie passed away on July 28, just weeks after she buried her elder brother on June 16.